-The growth of the electric vehicle market in 2021 exceeds expectations, reviewing several major events in 2021, and sorting out the key trends worth watching in 2022.
+With the growth of the electric vehicle market in 2021 having exceeded expectations, we will review several major events that occurred in 2021, and address key trends worth watching in 2022.

-In this year, the electric vehicle market has grown at an astonishing rate of acceleration, and despite the ongoing chaos of the epidemic and tight supply chain issues, electric vehicle sales are still strong.
-Tesla’s continuous price hikes are still in short supply.
-Volkswagen, Ford, Hyundai, General Motors, Mercedes-Benz, BMW and various Chinese car manufacturers’ electric vehicles almost all have grown a lot compared to 2020.
-While full figures are not yet available, EV sales in 2021 are up about 80 percent from last year.
+In 2021, the electric vehicle market grew at an astonishing rate.
+Despite the ongoing chaos of the epidemic and tight supply chain issues, electric vehicle sales were still strong.
+Even though Tesla’s implamanted continuous price hikes, there were still shortages of supply.
+Volkswagen, Ford, Hyundai, General Motors, Mercedes-Benz, BMW and various Chinese car manufacturers’ electric vehicles’ production has grown considerably since 2020.
+While full figures are not yet available, EV sales in 2021 were up about 80 percent from 2020.

-Just in November 2021, Tesla's stock price soared due to the news of its cooperation with the car rental group Hertz.
+In November 2021, Tesla's stock price soared due to the news of its cooperation with the car rental group Hertz.
 Investors are not looking at Tesla's profitability, but are optimistic about the future potential.
-Looking at the S-shaped curve of the stock market, Tesla is probably still in its infancy.
+Looking at the S-shaped curve of Tesla’s stock price history, Tesla is probably still in its infancy.

-Tesla's sales are approaching 1 million in 2021, while maintaining excellent profitability, and with the ever-expanding Gigafactory, Tesla is on track to sell 20 million vehicles by 2030.
-Estimated at an average of $30,000 per vehicle, even if Tesla only achieves its goal of 5 million vehicles in 2030, it is equivalent to $150 billion in revenue.
-It is conservatively estimated that the electric vehicle market will be worth about $450 billion in 2030.
-Tesla may occupy one third.
+Tesla's sales approached 1 million units in 2021, while maintaining excellent profitability.
+With its ever-expanding Gigafactory, Tesla is on track to sell 20 million vehicles by 2030.
+Estimated at an average of $30,000 per vehicle, even if Tesla only achieves its goal of 5 million vehicles in 2030, that would be equivalent to $150 billion in revenue.
+It is conservatively estimated that the electric vehicle market will be worth about $450 billion in 2030, of which Tesla may occupy one third.

-Traditional car manufacturers also focus on electric vehicles to attract investors' attention.
-In addition to the electric Mustang, Ford electrifies the best-selling truck in the United States, the F-150, which allows them to hold large orders.
-The stock price has tripled in the past year, and the market value has also rushed to 80 billion US dollars.
+Traditional car manufacturers are also focusing on electric vehicles to attract investors' attention.
+In addition to the electric Mustang, Ford’s best-selling electric truck, the F-150, received large orders; 150 in the United States.
+Ford stock price tripled from the end of 2020 to the beginning of 2022, with the market value reaching 80 billion US dollars.

-We can't be sure how much more dramatic changes will be in the electric vehicle-related stock market in 2022, but what is certain is that electric vehicle-related topics, including car manufacturing, batteries, metals, charging equipment, etc., will continue to attract more capitals.
+We can't be sure how much more dramatic changes will be in the electric vehicle-related stock market in 2022, but what is certain is that electric vehicle-related industries, including car manufacturing, batteries, metals, charging equipment, etc., will continue to attract more capital.

 Hydrogen fuel cells have the advantages of high battery life and rapid energy replenishment, and are very suitable for large vehicles with simple routes.
-This can be seen from the continuous delay of Tesla Semi.
-Large trucks have to use lithium batteries completely, and the cost is very high.
-Therefore, Tesla has been delaying the Semi production sequence, pinning its hopes on new batteries.
+This can be seen from the continuous delay of the Tesla Semi.
+For large trucks that use lithium batteries the cost is very high.
+Therefore, Tesla has been delaying its Semi production, pinning its hopes on new hydrogen fuel cell batteries.

-At the same time, China and the United States also have orders for more than 4,000 FCEV trucks in hand, which shows that hydrogen fuel cells have not come to an end.
+China and the United States have orders for more than 4,000 FCEV trucks in hand, which shows that production of hydrogen fuel cells has not come to an end.
 On the other hand, although most European carmakers have given up on FCEVs, they have not stopped researching large-scale hydrogen fuel cell trucks.
 Mercedes-Benz GenH2 hydrogen trucks have begun road tests and are expected to be tested with customers in 2022.

-Of course, there is also Toyota, which has not given up on FCEVs, and has continued to try various possibilities for hydrogen fuel cell trucks, including engineering vehicles, emergency vehicles, and even developed hydrogen fuel cell vehicles to charge electric vehicles.
+Of course, there is also Toyota, which has not given up on FCEVs, but has continued to try various possibilities for hydrogen fuel cell trucks.

-Electric vehicles currently have several major problems, the most critical being the endurance.
-In addition to the brutal increase in batteries, there are actually many details that can bring breakthroughs.
-Although it is a bit exaggerated to call it black technology, these technological breakthroughs are expected to start affecting the electric vehicle market in 2022.
+Electric vehicles currently have several major design difficulties, the most critical being the endurance of the battery.
+However, there are developments in electric vehecle design that are bringing breakthroughs.
+Although calling them black technology may be a bit exaggerated, these technological developments are expected to bring breakthroughs to the electric vehicle market in 2022.

 Axial Magnetic Field Motor